 Is there financial compensation?

-The intern will be remunerated with a monthly allowance of around 300 euros, meant to cover food and transportation expenses.
+The intern will receive a monthly allowance of around 600 euros, meant to cover food and transportation expenses.

 Want to get involved or have more information?

 Please contact us at firstname.lastname@example.org.
-For submitting a candidature for an internship please include your CV and a cover letter in one of our working languages (FR, ES, EN).
+To apply for the internship please include your CV and a cover letter in one of our working languages (FR, ES, EN).